Rank-stability of polynomial equations: Introduction

-Stability of more general equations has been studied by Glebsky and Rivera \cite{GlebskyRivera09} in connection to soficity and to vanishing cohomology (see \cite{ChiffreGlebskyLubotzkyThom20}).
-Given a finite set of equations in a free group $\Free(x_1,\dots,x_d)$, say $w_1(\vec{x})=1,\dots,w_r(\vec{x})=1$, we say that the quotient group $\left<x_1,\dots,x_d\ |\ w_1,\dots,w_r \right>$ is \textbf{stable} with respect to a sequence of groups with distance functions $\{(G_n,\dist_n)\}_{n=1}^{\infty}$ if for every $\varepsilon>0$ there exists $\delta>0$ such that for every tuple of elements $g_1,\dots,g_d\in G_n$ satisfying $\dist_n(w_i(\vec{g}),1)<\delta$ for $1\leq i\leq r$, there exist $g'_1,\dots,g'_d\in G_n$ for which $w_1(\vec{g'})=\cdots=w_r(\vec{g'})=1$ and $\dist_n(g_j,g'_j)<\varepsilon$ for each $1\leq j\leq d$.
-In particular, stability of the commutation equation is just stability of abelian groups; finite groups are stable with respect to the Hamming distance on the symmetric groups \cite{GlebskyRivera09}.
-A remarkable result of Becker, Lubotzky and Thom \cite{BeckerLubotzkyThom19} characterizes Hamming-stability of amenable groups by means of invariant random subgroups and proves that virtually-polycyclic groups are Hamming-stable.
-For other recent interesting stability results of groups, see \cite{LazarovichLevitMinsky19,LazarovichLevit23}.
+Stability of more general equations has been systematically studied by Glebsky and Rivera \cite{GlebskyRivera09}.
+Given a finite set of equations in a free group $\Free(x_1,\dots,x_d)$, say the equations $w_1(\vec{x})=1,\dots,w_r(\vec{x})=1$, we say that the quotient group $\left<x_1,\dots,x_d\ |\ w_1,\dots,w_r \right>$ is \textbf{stable} with respect to a sequence of groups with distance functions $\{(G_n,\dist_n)\}_{n=1}^{\infty}$ if for every $\varepsilon>0$ there exists $\delta>0$ such that for every tuple of elements $g_1,\dots,g_d\in G_n$ satisfying $\dist_n(w_i(\vec{g}),1)<\delta$ for all $1\leq i\leq r$, there exist $g'_1,\dots,g'_d\in G_n$ for which $w_1(\vec{g'})=\cdots=w_r(\vec{g'})=1$ and $\dist_n(g_j,g'_j)<\varepsilon$ for all $1\leq j\leq d$.
+In particular, stability of the commutation equation is just stability of abelian groups; finite groups are stable with respect to the Hamming distance on symmetric groups \cite{GlebskyRivera09} (this is called P-stability).
+A deep connection of group stability with vanishing cohomology has been found in \cite{ChiffreGlebskyLubotzkyThom20}.
+A remarkable result of Becker, Lubotzky and Thom \cite{BeckerLubotzkyThom19} characterizes P-stability of amenable groups by means of invariant random subgroups, and proves that virtually-polycyclic groups are P-stable.
+Stability results of groups have connection to property testing \cite{BeckerLubotzkyMosheiff23} and error-correcting codes \cite{ChapmanVidickYuen23}.
+For other recent interesting results, see \cite{LazarovichLevit23,LazarovichLevitMinsky19}.

-In the context of Lie algebras and noncommutative ($C^{*}$-)algebras, approximate representations were studied by Ioos, Kazhdan and Polterovitch \cite{IoosKazhdanPolterovich23} with interesting connections to geometric quantizations of spheres and tori.
-In a similar spirit, soficity of algebras was studied by Arzhantseva and P\u{a}unescu \cite{ArzhantsevaPaunescu17} (and by Cinel \cite{Cinel23} in the context of Lie algebras), where the role of the Hamming distance is played by the normalized rank distance; see also \cite{Elek05}.
-In this vein, Elek and Grabowski \cite{ElekGrabowski21} proved that free abelian groups are stable with respect to unitary groups endowed with the normalized rank distance.
-This shows an interesting contrast with the operator norm setting.
+In the context of Lie algebras and non-commutative ($C^{*}$-)algebras, approximate representations were studied by Ioos, Kazhdan and Polterovitch \cite{IoosKazhdanPolterovich23} with interesting connections to geometric quantizations of spheres and tori.
+In a similar spirit, soficity of associative algebras was studied by Arzhantseva and P\u{a}unescu \cite{ArzhantsevaPaunescu17} (and by Cinel \cite{Cinel23} in the context of Lie algebras), where the role of the normalized Hamming distance is played by the normalized rank distance; see also \cite{Elek05}.

+In this vein, Elek and Grabowski \cite{ElekGrabowski21} proved that tuples of almost-commuting unitary matrices (with respect to the normalized rank distance) are close to tuples of genuinely commuting matrices.